tlarcombe/claude-sysadm/README.md

 **Q: How is this different from Ansible/Puppet/Chef?**
 A: Those are excellent tools for codified, repeatable automation.
 Claude-Sysadm is for the flexible, adaptive, problem-solving work that humans do.
 Use both together.

+**Q: What's the difference between `claude-sysadm` and `claude`?**
+A: `claude-sysadm` runs with automatic permission approval (--dangerously-skip-permissions), so Claude can work without asking for confirmation on each action.
+Standard `claude` prompts you to approve each operation.
+Use `claude-sysadm` for trusted system administration, use `claude` when you want oversight.

+**Q: Is it safe to use `claude-sysadm` with auto-approval?**
+A: Claude has built-in safety features (tests before applying, follows best practices, documents everything).
+Use `claude-sysadm` in environments where you trust Claude to manage the server.
+For production or when learning, start with standard `claude` mode.

 ## Roadmap